 Change the admin password

 If your router has a default admin password (which is often simply ‘admin’) then it’s very important to change this to a strong passphrase as a priority.
-Some routers will not have a password to begin with but will prompt you to create one when logging in for the first time.
+Some routers will not have a password but will prompt you to create one when logging in for the first time.

 Change the network name and password